Ostenaco: Journey to London

+Return

 The Cherokees returned to North America with Thomas Sumter in August 1762.
-The trip secured for Ostenaco lasting fame on both sides of the Atlantic.
+The trip secured for Ostenaco lasting fame on both sides of the Atlantic, and Timberlake married a daughter of Ostenaco.

 American Revolution

 During the Second Cherokee War, Ostenaco was the chief war leader of the Cherokee Lower Towns in western South Carolina/northeast Georgia, and was allied with the British forces.
 In 1776 he led their attack against the Province of Georgia.
 After the destruction of the Lower Towns in the retaliation which followed, Ostenaco led his people west.
 The majority resettled in what is now far northern Georgia, with Ustanali as their chief town.
 Some followed him into the Cherokee–American wars with Dragging Canoe, and settled with him in the Chickamauga (now Chattanooga, Tennessee) region at the town of Ooltewah (Ultiwa'i, "owl's nest") on Ooltewah Creek (in the modern Hamilton County, Tennessee).

+Death

 Ostenaco died at the home of his grandson, Richard Timberlake, the son of Henry Timberlake and Ostenaco's daughter, at Ooltewah in 1780.